No. 19 Alabama basketball rallies to beat No. 14 Tennessee in SEC opener

 No. 19 Alabama needed all the help it could get on the night as it survived a poor shooting performance to grind out a 73-68 victory over No. 14 Tennessee.

-Facing an early crossroads its season the Crimson TIde (10-3, 1-0 in the SEC) came into the matchup losers of two of its last three games.
+Facing an early crossroads in its season, the Crimson Tide (10-3, 1-0 in the SEC) came into the matchup losers of two of its last three games.
 Meanwhile, the Volunteers (9-3, 0-1) traveled to Coleman Coliseum riding a three-game winning streak, including a recent top-10 victory over Arizona.

 The win wasn’t exactly how Alabama envisioned snapping out of its recent slump.
 The Tide turned the ball over 15 times and hit just 22.5% (7 of 31) of its 3-point attempts.
 However, a slumping Alabama offense was able to find its rhythm in time to pull out the win.